ahla-brfoley/abundanthousingla/R_analyses/README.md

 Note: Some of these packages have complicated dependencies.
 We should document these for Linux, Windows and OSX.

-###
-# Directory structure and navigation
+### Directory structure and navigation
 * _here_        - constructing relative paths at a project level

 ### Tidyverse
-# Hadley Wickham's attempt to promote clean data
-# and a sane approach to analyzing data, and developing tools
+Hadley Wickham's attempt to promote clean data, and a sane approach to analyzing data, and developing tools
 * _dplyr_       - reformatting dataframes in sane ways
 * _devtools_    - make packages and tools for R easily
 * _stringr_     - powerful string manipulation and language tools package